johncf/editor-design/README.md

 ## Performance Optimizations

-Certain details about the buffer may be indexed by the Shell to boost performance.
+Certain details about the buffer may be indexed (cached) by the Shell to boost performance.
 These should be implemented only if the performance is measurably affected.